Winterizing Your Tiny Home

 Electric tank water heaters are generally safe as long as the interior stays heated.

-This is one area where professional help can be worth it if you are unsure.
+This is one area where professional help is worth it if you are unsure.

-• Keeping the thermostat set above 50 degrees at all times
+• Keep the thermostat set above 50 degrees at all times, even when you're away

-• Supplementing with electric space heaters if needed
+• Supplement with electric space heaters during cold snaps if needed

-• Running ceiling fans in reverse to circulate warm air
+• Run ceiling fans in reverse on low to push warm air down from the ceiling

 Appliances and Utilities in Winter

-Washers need protection if the home will be unused.
-Running RV antifreeze through the washer pump prevents freeze damage.
+If the home will be unused, run RV antifreeze through the pump to prevent freeze damage.

-Propane systems should be checked before winter.
-Keep tanks filled, protect regulators from ice, and monitor usage since winter consumption increases.
+Check before winter.
+Keep tanks filled, protect regulators from ice, monitor usage.

-Electrical connections should be inspected for moisture protection and load capacity, especially when using heated hoses, heat tape, and space heaters.
+Electrical connections should be inspected for moisture protection and load capacity, especially when running heated hoses, heat tape, and space heaters at the same time.

 Moisture Control Is a Big Deal in the Northwest